Anku5hk/Programmers_guide_to_Python/book.md

 ```
 ### Extras
 #### Namespaces
-* As seen in c++ namespaces are collection of names of variables/functions, but unlike in c++, python does not have *namespace* keyword, so no user defined namespaces.
+* As seen in c++ namespaces are collection of names of variables/functions, but unlike c++, python does not have the *namespace* keyword and so no user defined namespaces.
 Python maintains all of the namespaces in a dictionary automatically.
 They are maintained/recorded according to the scope of a variable/function, just as in any programming language.
 * **There are three types of namespaces**.
   1. **built-in**: Are readily available functions without any import.
   2. **global**: Are which user defines outside of any function/class.